xz2139/Machine-Learning-Project/README.md

-The models should be able to run using bash script in bashscript.sh.
+The models should be able to run using bash script in bashscript.sh. please put the code in the same directory as the data.
+You should be able to run the code easily for both the jupyter notebook and .py file.
 We wasn't able to test in on server as we cannot install virtual enviornment due to permission issue.

 Also we provide python notebook for code illustration.